Designing networks

 Nesting locations using nest()

 Another way to nest locations into other locations is to use the location method nest().
-The method nest() can return None or a location class.
-If nest() returns a location class, the location is nested into the returned location class.
-For instance, to nest classrooms within schools, we must define the method nest() for the location ClassRoom and let this method return School.
+The method nest() can return None or a location label.
+If nest() returns a location label, the location is nested into the corresponding location type.
+For instance, to nest classrooms within schools, we must define the method nest() for the location ClassRoom and let this method return "School".
 Again, the order of location creation plays a crucial role: The level-1 location must always be created after the level-2 location.

 [50]: